svikashk/docs/guide/advanced-filter.md

 parent: Search
 title: Advanced Filter
 page_title: Advanced Filter
-description: What are the building blocks of Zepel?
-Learn how accounts in Zepel are structured.
+description: Advanced filters enable you to find just the thing you care about.
+Learn how to use it in Zepel.
 permalink: search/advanced-filter/
 ---
 # Group and Filter Items